Ghardaia: Discover the magic of the desert and Mozabite architecture

 • Cultural festivals like the M'zab Valley Festival and the city’s accessibility by air and road enhance its appeal as a prime travel destination during the winter and spring seasons.

-A brief history of Ghardaia and the M'zab Valley
+A brief history of Ghardaia and the M'Zab Valley

 ADVERTISEMENT